 This remarkable set of attributes is achieved by operating small, light-weight, automatically controlled vehicles on a network of minimum-weight, minimum-sized exclusive guideways.
 Non-stop travel between origin and destination stations is achieved by placing all stations off the main line, i.e. off-line.
 To achieve reliable all-weather operation, the system uses non-contact linear induction motors (LIMs) like those which propel many amusement park rides.

 Other barriers to travel in the Transit Area include the BART tracks, a separate set of railroad tracks, and a creek.
 Access by motor vehicle will likely remain the dominant way to get to the transit hub, especially for residents living in the northern half of Milpitas.
-Unfortunately, access by motor vehicle can be problematic during commute hours due to the heavy congestion between I-680 and I-880 – congestion that will likely worsen as driverless vehicles become common, thousands of new residents arrive, and transit use returns to normal.
+Unfortunately, access by motor vehicle can be problematic during commute hours due to the heavy congestion on Montague between I-680 and I-880 – congestion that will likely worsen as driverless vehicles become common and thousands of new residents populate the area.

 In such a congested, high-density area, common sense suggests moving into the 3rd dimension by considering technologies that use elevated guideways such as Personal Rapid Transit (PRT), Group Rapid Transit (GRT), and Automated People Movers (APM).
 PRT capacity is adequate to serve the expected demand, so higher capacity GRT or APM options are an unnecessary expense.